numpi/rk_adaptive_sylvester/README.md

  * **Adaptive pole selection**: optimal poles are chosen during the construction of the projection subspace automatically.
 The pole selection is based on a novel criterion that enables a better understanding of the convergence of block Krylov methods, which is not just a straightforward extension of "scalar" Krylov methods.

 The examples included in the repository can be used to test the method on two examples: the discretizations of a 2D Poisson problem, and a 2D convection-diffusion equation.

+The algorithm computes rational Krylov subspaces using the rktoolbox described in [2].
+The code has been tested using the version 2.9 of rktoolbox.

 # References

 [1].
 Casulli, A. & Robol, L., [An effcient block rational Krylov solver for Sylvester equations with adaptive pole selection](https://arxiv.org/abs/2301.08103), arXiv.

+[2].
+Berljafa, M. & S. Elsworth, S. &  Guttel, S., [A rational Krylov toolbox for Matlab (2014)](https://guettel.com/rktoolbox/download.html).